digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ## Definition
 # Tape Library

-A **tape library** (aka robotic tape library) is a data storage system that manages multiple tape drives and cartridges for efficient long-term data backup and archival.
+A **tape library** (aka robotic tape library) is a data storage system that manages multiple tape drives and cartridges for efficient long-term data backup.

 Example: <a href="https://blogs.loc.gov/thesignal/2016/03/data-migration-digital-asset-management-and-microservices-at-cuny-tv/" target="_blank">CUNY TV uses LTO tape storage</a> for their videotape archive